 Retail market study.
-An in-depth look at the retail category
+An in-depth look at retail brands

 Retail Market Study Update

-The retail sector continues its nosedive.
-Data just in demonstrates that the consumer market is punishing the sector by reductions in spending (read about it here).
-The retail sector decision makers continue to hold on to the outdated model.
+The retail market continues its nosedive.
+Data demonstrates that the consumer market is punishing the sector with reductions marketing retail marketing spending.
+The retail market decision-makers continue to hold on to the outdated model.
 Thinking that merchandising and SALES will change consumer behavior is not marketing beyond cliché.

 This retail market study will look at the retail market as it stands today and the art of retail branding.
-We will look at the competitive positioning, brand promises, segmentation strategies and the influx of online retailing.
+We will look at the competitive positioning, brand promises, segmentation strategies, and the influx of online retailing.
 More importantly, we look at trends.
 Where is the marketing retail heading?

 Let’s begin by looking back because we can learn from it.